Frank Wycheck: Tennessee Oilers/Titans

 In 1995, Wycheck was signed by the Houston Oilers, who later became the Tennessee Titans.

-Wycheck made the Pro Bowl in 1998, 1999 and 2000.
-Wycheck is perhaps most famous for his participation in the Music City Miracle, at the end of the 2000 wild card game against the Buffalo Bills.
+Wycheck made the Pro Bowl in 1998, 1999, and 2000.
+Wycheck is perhaps most famous for his participation in the Music City Miracle, at the end of the 2000 Wild Card game against the Buffalo Bills.
 The Titans were down 16–15 with 16 seconds remaining.
 Wycheck took a hand-off from Lorenzo Neal and then threw the ball across the field to Kevin Dyson, who then turned the ball upfield 75 yards for the game-winning touchdown.
 The Titans would go on to make the Super Bowl that year, but would lose by a touchdown.
-Wycheck continued to play for the Titans before retiring after the 2003 season.
+Wycheck continued to play for the Titans before retiring after the 2003 season, having two concussions in a month that year.

-Wycheck amassed 505 receptions for 5,126 yards and 28 touchdowns over his 11-year career, one of only a few tight ends to surpass 500 receptions in NFL history (the others being Jason Witten, Shannon Sharpe, Ozzie Newsome, Kellen Winslow, Tony Gonzalez, Antonio Gates, Rob Gronkowski, Jimmy Graham, Zach Ertz, Jeremy Shockey, Vernon Davis, Kellen Winslow, Benjamin Watson, Dallas Clark, Delanie Walker, and Travis Kelce).
+In his 11-year career, Wycheck had 505 receptions for 5,126 yards and 28 touchdowns, and became one of six tight ends to surpass 500 receptions in NFL history.
 Wycheck led the Titans in receiving for three consecutive seasons (1999–2001).
-In the 1999 and 2002 postseasons, he had 14 receptions, twice tying the franchise record held by Tim Wilson and Jackie Harris.
+In the 1999 and 2002 postseasons, he had 14 receptions, twice tying the franchise record previously held jointly by Tim Wilson (1979) and Jackie Harris (also in the 1999 playoffs).
 Wycheck also went 5-for-6 passing the ball in his career (all on trick plays), resulting in 148 yards, two touchdowns, and a perfect 158.3 passer rating.